A Guide to Vitamin B15

 Because of the sheer number of vitamins available to us in the market, it can be confusing to know exactly what you need but the most confusing one would be Vitamin B15; DMG, Calcium Pangamate or DMG are the other names of Vitamin B15.
-You might have already heard of the at least one term for Vitamin B15 over the years.
+It’s highly likely that you have heard of the vitamin once or twice before.
 People would have heard of a different story regarding the vitamin if they lived in Europe or Russia; these are the places where Vitamin B15 was discovered.
-A handful of you might recall that it became a controversial vitamin back in the 1970’s because FDA banned it in the United States.
+You might recall that some time in the 1970’s, the FDA banned the vitamin in the United States.

 A fair warning for those that plan on doing a more detailed research regarding Vitamin B15, don’t trust everything you see online; a number of amateur blogs and even certain professional websites have mislabelled Vitamin B15.
-Various sources have stated that Vitamin B15 is Pangamic Acid, on the other hand some would claim that the vitamin is actually Calcium Pangamate.
-Meanwhile, even more websites stated that Vitamin B15 is N, N dimethylglycine (DMG).
-Some websites would use all the terms synonymous: Vitamin B15, DMG, Calcium Pangamate and Pangamic Acid.
+There are websites that claim Vitamin B15 is none other than Pangamic Acid while others states that Vitamin B15 is actually Calcium Pangamate.
+Other sources even claim it to be N, N Dimethyglycine or DMG.
+DMG, Vitamin B15, Calcium Pangamate and Panagamic Acid are terms that some websites use synonymous.

-1. Pangamic Acid: is basically an ester derived from dimethyglycine and gluconic acid.
+1. Pangamic Acid: is taken from dimethyglycine and gluconic acid.

-2. Calcium pangamate: the calcium salt derived from pangamic acid.
+2. Calcium pangamate: is technically the calcium salt of the Pangamic Acid.

 3. N, N Dimethyglycine (DMG): taken from amino acid glycine.